lerdafelipe/movies-challenge/README.md

 No specific styling is required, this is your chance to show-off your CSS skills.

 #### TASK 2
 Implement the sorting options on the “Sort” pull-down menu.
-Please sort the results locally (do not use the API sort option).

 #### TASK 3